popovaevgeniya/ts_next_react_app/README.md

 # About project
 • Project based on Next.js.
-Stack ReactJS, Tailwind CSS, Typescript
+Stack: ReactJS, Tailwind CSS, Typescript

 • The design implemented using Tailwind CSS classes